uni2growcm/visit-manager/README.md

 ## Notes
 - The previous schema ist just an minimal schema, then you could complete it if necessary.
-- Our tech stack is mostly Java with Spring framework and React for front-end.
+- Our tech stack is mostly React.
-- Please create a 'production-ready' service as you see it (documentation / tests / logs / exception handling).
+- You could use a local datasource(for e
 - Please provide an instruction on how to run the app.
 - Submit your solution either as a public repository (github, bitbucket, etc.) or as a zip archive.